 Care at Home

-The home dialysis therapies that are offered include; Peritoneal Dialysis (PD) and Home Hemodialysis.
-Currently, 175 patients perform independent dialysis in their home.
+The home dialysis therapies that are offered include Peritoneal Dialysis (PD) and Home Hemodialysis.
 Experienced staff work in the home dialysis units and are dedicated to offering support to those interested in home dialysis.
 Staff meet with patients and their families to make sure home dialysis is right for them.
-Also home dialysis staff provide education and training and provide an ongoing partnership to support the patient and family to monitor and maintain home dialysis.
-Most home patients come to clinic at the Kidney Care Centre every few months to be seen by their home dialysis unit.
+Home dialysis staff provide education and training and provide an ongoing partnership to support the patient and family to monitor and maintain home dialysis.
+Most home patients come to clinic at the Kidney Care Centre every few months to be seen by their home dialysis team.

 End Stage Renal Disease (ESRD) patients can receive hemodialysis in our London hospital dialysis units.
 The London hospital locations are as follows: